 Key Knowledge Point BOK Reference Study Guide Material Which of the following is NOT considered to be a form of workplace violence?
 OSH Constitutiona I and Case Law Ceplenski, Chris (2013) HR Daily Advisor HR MANAGEMENT 4 Types of Workplace Violence Reducing Workplace Violence Starts with Understanding the 4 Types In order to mitigate the risk of violence in your workplace, it's critical for you to understand the four main types of workplace violence that could compromise employee safety.
 Here are the 4 types: Criminal intent.
 "The perpetrator has no legitimate relationship to the business or its employees and is usually committing a crime in conjunction with the violence.
 These crimes can include robbery, shoplifting, trespassing and terrorism.
 The vast majority of workplace homicides (85 percent of them) fall into this category."
 Sanchez told us.
 Customer or client.
 "The perpetrator has a legitimate relationship with the business and becomes violent while being served by the business."
-Sanchez tord us.
-Customers, clients, patients, students, inmates and any other group for which the business provides services.
+Sanchez explained.
+This category includes customers, clients, patients, students, inmates and any other group for which the business provides services.
 It is believed that a large portion of customer/client incidents occur in the health care industry in settings such as nursing homes or psychiatric facilities; the victims are often patient caregivers.
-Police officers, flight attendants and teachers are other examples of workers who may be exposed to this kind of workplace.
+Police officers, flight attendants and teachers are other examples of workers who may be exposed to this kind of workplace violence, which accounts for approximately 3 percent of all workplace homicides.
 Worker-on-worker.
-The perpetrator is an employee or past employee who attacks or threatens another employee(s) or past employee(s) in the workplace.
-Worker-on-worker fatalities account for approximately 7 percent of all workplace homicides.
-Personal relationship.
 The perpetrator usually does not have a relationship with the business but has a personal relationship with the intended victim.
 This category includes victims of domestic violence assaulted or threatened while at work and accounts for about 5 percent of all workplace homicides.